 This City Cares

 I was happy to participate in “The Survivor Monologues” [May 28].
 However, to clarify: My cancer journey did not make me “depressed” about being a lawyer; rather, it made me rethink how I would like to spend my life.
 I thought if I were to live, I’d want to do something joyful and meaningful.
 After recovery, I started a nonprofit, the LifeLab, to help young adult survivors rebuild their lives after treatment.
-Previously, there had been little support for those in their 20s and 30s who had had the good fortune of hearing the doctor say, “Good-bye, you’re done, enjoy your life.”
+Previously, there had been little support for those in their 20s who had had the good fortune of hearing the doctor say, “Good-bye, you’re done, enjoy your life.”

 —Jodi Sax, Manhattan